2015 Auburn Tigers football team: LSU

 In the third game of the season, Auburn traveled to what is widely considered to be the toughest place to play in college football.
 They took on the LSU Tigers in the 50th meeting in the Tiger Bowl rivalry game.
 Leonard Fournette had a career game and LSU jumped out to a 24–0 lead en route to a 45–21 victory.
 Auburn's record fell to 2–1.

 Mississippi State

 In the fourth game of the season, Auburn took on the Mississippi State Bulldogs.
 It was Sean White's first start as quarterback for Auburn.
 The offense and defense both looked improved from the last two weeks, but Auburn had to settle for field goals rather than touchdowns in the red zone.
 Miscues such as an interception, and a high snap, both in the red zone hurt Auburn's chances in the ballgame, and Mississippi State won 17–9.
-It was the first time in the Gus Malzahn era at Auburn (including his time as offensive coordinator from 2009–2011) that Auburn had failed to score a touchdown.
+It was the first time in the Gus Malzahn era at Auburn (including his time as offensive coordinator from 2009 to 2011) that Auburn had failed to score a touchdown.